Semaglutide Weight Loss Therapy

 Clinically proven GLP-1 receptor agonist therapy supervised by the medical team at Rewind Anti-Aging of Miami.
 Patients in the landmark STEP trials lost an average of 14.9% of their body weight.

 Semaglutide is an injectable prescription medication that belongs to a class of drugs known as GLP-1 receptor agonists (glucagon-like peptide-1 receptor agonists).
-It was originally developed and FDA-approved for the treatment of Type 2 diabetes, where it helps regulate blood sugar by stimulating insulin production when glucose levels are elevated.
-However, during clinical trials for diabetes, researchers observed a remarkable secondary benefit: significant, sustained weight loss.
+Originally FDA-approved for Type 2 diabetes, researchers observed a remarkable secondary benefit during clinical trials: significant, sustained weight loss.

-That discovery led to a new chapter for semaglutide.
-In June 2021, the FDA approved a higher-dose formulation specifically for chronic weight management in adults with obesity or overweight conditions accompanied by at least one weight-related comorbidity such as hypertension, Type 2 diabetes, or dyslipidemia.
+In June 2021, the FDA approved a higher-dose formulation specifically for chronic weight management in adults with obesity or overweight conditions accompanied by at least one weight-related comorbidity.
 Today, semaglutide stands as one of the most thoroughly studied and effective pharmaceutical tools available for medically supervised weight loss.

-At Rewind Anti-Aging of Miami, we prescribe semaglutide as part of a comprehensive, physician-supervised weight-loss program.
-Our approach combines the medication with nutritional guidance, lifestyle coaching, and ongoing monitoring so that every patient receives a treatment plan built around their unique physiology and goals.
+At Rewind Anti-Aging of Miami, we prescribe semaglutide as part of a comprehensive, physician-supervised weight-loss program that combines medication with nutritional guidance, lifestyle coaching, and ongoing monitoring.

-Semaglutide crosses the blood-brain barrier and acts on GLP-1 receptors in the hypothalamus, the region of the brain responsible for hunger and satiety signaling.
-By activating these receptors, the medication reduces the neurological drive to eat, helping patients feel satisfied with smaller portions and experience fewer cravings throughout the day.
-This is not willpower—it is a biochemical shift in how your brain perceives hunger.
+Semaglutide crosses the blood-brain barrier and acts on GLP-1 receptors in the hypothalamus, reducing the neurological drive to eat.
+This is not willpower — it is a biochemical shift in how your brain perceives hunger.

-Semaglutide slows the rate at which food leaves the stomach and enters the small intestine.
-This prolonged gastric transit means you feel full longer after a meal.
-The slower digestion also helps blunt post-meal blood sugar spikes, which reduces the insulin surges that can trigger fat storage and subsequent energy crashes.
+Slows the rate at which food leaves the stomach, so you feel full longer after a meal.
+The slower digestion also blunts post-meal blood sugar spikes, reducing insulin surges that trigger fat storage.

-By enhancing the body's insulin response and suppressing excess glucagon secretion, semaglutide improves overall glucose metabolism.
-Better insulin sensitivity means your cells are more efficient at using glucose for energy rather than storing it as fat.
-This metabolic improvement benefits patients regardless of whether they have a diabetes diagnosis.
+Enhances the body's insulin response and suppresses excess glucagon.
+Your cells become more efficient at using glucose for energy rather than storing it as fat.

 Together, these three mechanisms create a powerful, multi-pathway approach to weight reduction that addresses both the behavioral and metabolic drivers of obesity.

-- Average body weight loss of 14.9% over 68 weeks in the semaglutide group, compared to just 2.4% in the placebo group
+Average body weight loss over 68 weeks in the semaglutide group (vs. 2.4% placebo)

 Semaglutide

-This is the active pharmaceutical ingredient—the molecule itself.
-It is the generic name for the drug compound developed by Novo Nordisk.
-When we discuss semaglutide therapy at our clinic, we are referring to this active compound.
+The active pharmaceutical ingredient — the molecule itself.
+The generic name for the drug compound developed by Novo Nordisk.

 Ozempic

-A brand-name injectable semaglutide product FDA-approved for Type 2 diabetes.
-It is available in doses up to 2.0 mg per week.
-While physicians may prescribe Ozempic off-label for weight loss, its primary indication and insurance coverage are for diabetes management.
+Brand-name injectable semaglutide FDA-approved for Type 2 diabetes.
+Available in doses up to 2.0 mg per week.

 Wegovy

-A brand-name injectable semaglutide product FDA-approved specifically for chronic weight management.
-It reaches a maximum dose of 2.4 mg per week—higher than Ozempic—and was the formulation used in the STEP clinical trials that demonstrated the 14.9% average weight loss.
+Brand-name injectable semaglutide FDA-approved for chronic weight management.
+Maximum dose of 2.4 mg per week — the formulation used in the STEP trials.

 Dosing and Titration Schedule